Dr Ali Pearson

 Ali completed his PhD at the University of Portsmouth, thesis titled "Technology and sport official development in netball: A transnational investigation".
 Specifically, this research explored development provision in netball officiating, and the potential role and implementation of technology to inform learning and development.
 Furthermore, the research critically discussed performance analysis literature to establish considerations around effective use to aid learning, and developed a framework to act as a tool to guide performance analysis practice.

-Ali is a Teaching Fellow in Applied Sport Science, with a particular focus on skill acquisition, and also works as Academic Cohort Lead for Years 3 and 4.
+Ali is a Teaching Fellow in Applied Sport Science, with a particular focus on performance analysis and skill acquisition, and also works as Academic Cohort Lead for the Applied Sport Science programme.
 He joined the institute in November 2023, having spent 12 years working in applied settings as a Performance Analyst.
 An accredited Performance Analyst, Ali has worked in multiple settings, from professional level to development settings, and across a wide variety of sports, including football, rugby union, netball, hockey, basketball, tennis, and cricket.
 Ali has also worked in educational institutions and programmes in a pastoral and student support capacity, most recently at the University of St Andrews where he worked as Deputy Warden in the largest hall of residence, providing out of hours support to resident students and managing the hall wardennial team.

 Ali's interests relate to performance analysis and its effects on learning.
-This includes video feedback via performance analysis and learning in applied settings, and how practice design impacts the potential benefits of performance analysis.
-Ali is in the final year of his PhD, a multidisciplinary project funded by World Netball that is investigating development pathways and support structures in match officiating around the world, with his thesis focused on the role of technology in developing netball match officials.
+This includes video feedback via performance analysis and learning in applied settings, the role of technology in sport development and coaching environments, and how practice design impacts the potential benefits of performance analysis.

 Qualifications